GrosvenorTechnology/OemAccessApi/documentation/Entities/AccessControlPortal.md

 After a Person is granted access to use a portal, they must actually use it, i.e. open the door.
-This event is raised to confirm the Person has used the portal, or signal an error if they didn’t.
+This event is raised to confirm the Person has used the portal, or signal an error if they didn't.
 The event may contain the following extra information:

 - PersonId [identifier] – The unique identifier for the Person requesting to